Home-Sharing-Team/final-capstone-Project-Back-End/README.md

 - A button or link to go back to the home page

 3. I can also see a select button to select a country to show properties for that country only.
-4. After selecting a country, I can see a title indicating the selected country, and the list of properties for that country with 1 photo, property title, country, city,  and the rate per night, week, etc.  Also, inside a parenthesis, must be the minimum time for rent.
+4. After selecting a country, I can see a title indicating the chosen country, and the list of properties for that country with 1 photo, property title, country, city,  and the rate per night, week, etc.  Also, inside a parenthesis, must be the minimum time for rent.
 5. After clicking on one photo or property title, I can see all I can see in A.2.
 But the button or link to go back must take me to the country list page.
 6. When I click the reservation button, I can see the fields to enter check_in and check-out dates (or a calendar to select dates), and also a field to enter the number of guests that will stay in the property (the entered number of guests must be greater than 0, and smaller or equal to the guest capacity of the property).
 7. I can see a “Check dates” button to check if the requested reservation period is available.
-8. After clicking in this button, I can see the messages: “The property is available for your requested dates” or “Sorry, the property is not available for your requested dates.
+8. After clicking on this button, I can see the messages: “The property is available for your requested dates” or “Sorry, the property is not available for your requested dates.
 Please try a different time period”.
 9. If there isn’t availability, I can enter different dates to start a new check with the Check dates button.
 10. I can also see a button to go back to the properties list (home page or country list page).
 11. If there is availability, the page also shows the total amount to pay for the reservation.
-12. If there is availability, the page also shows a “Reserve” button.
+12. The page shows a “Reserve” button if there is availability.
 13. If I click the “Reserve” button, that takes the user to a page for signing up (with name, email, and password) or logging in (with email and password).
-14. After successfully sing up or logging in, the page opens again the reservation page with the reservation information (user name, property title, check_in and check-out dates, total amount to pay).
+14. After successfully sing up or logging in, the page opens again the reservation page with the reservation information (user name, property title, check-in and check-out dates, total amount to pay).
 It shows also a confirmation message with the reservation ID and tells the user that an email will be sent to her/his email address with instructions for paying the reservation.
 15. If the user was already logged in, the signup or log-in is skipped.

 B) In the navbar I can see a button or link to “Become a Host”.
 If I click this button I will see: